 The stark separation between the sacred and the secular is a feature of modern life.
 These ancient sages played a role in the spiritual life of the ancient Celts, but were not limited to the sacred realm.
 Druids performed practical functions in secular life as ambassadors, mediators, advisers, historians, doctors and jurists.
 Our challenge is to reintegrate the secular with an understanding of the sacredness of nature, relationships, and life while respecting everyone's religious rights in our diverse community.

 Druidry brings practical solutions to many of today's most pressing problems.
-The ancient system of Brehon Law was a restorative system of justice based on forgiveness rather than punitive system based on principles of vengeance.
+The ancient system of Brehon Law was a restorative system of justice based on forgiveness rather than a punitive system based on principles of vengeance.
 Offenders were expected to make whole and compensate for any loss but once balance and peace were restored, the offender was reintegrated as a fully productive member of society.

 Being a Druid in today's world is more than being a presider over ritual.
 Living our druidry, like the Buddha living enlightenment, gives us compassion for all sentient beings and the responsibility to stay engaged with our community to bring others to a deeply active empathy with all of Nature, living in balance with nature and within the reasonable limits of our natural resources.

 We study the ancient wisdom along with scientific discoveries to help us understand where we are going and why.
 But we live in the here and now and must take action to provide leadership in our current context of political upheaval and environmental destruction.
 We are warriors in the battle to defend Nature from ruthless exploitation and careless destruction.
 For society to move from a mechanical model of nature and an exploitative relationship, we need a transformation in human nature.
 That means cultivating our spiritual relationship with Nature by walking the path of a less consumer driven, materialistic, exploitative lifestyle and society.